rh3xp/thenerdsuperuser/README.md

 I like bleeding-edge tech so Arch Linux is my daily driver.
 Vim is my lifesaver.
 I speak Parseltongue 🐍

-* :fire: I'm co-founder of open source initiate [Learn X Today](https://github.com/learnxtoday)
+* :fire: I am the initiator of the organization [Learn X Today](https://github.com/learnxtoday).
+Email me for more details.
+* :speech_balloon: Ask me about Open Source and how to get started. :raised_hands:
 * :seedling: I’m a Pythonista. :snake:
 * :dancers: I’m looking to collaborate with other open source contributers.
 * :goal_net: 2021 Goals: Contribute more to Open Source projects.